tracker code

 A recent study by McKinsey & Co confirms that upgrading HVAC systems by incorporating higher-grade filters can be very expensive and unfeasible in some situations.
 What’s more, even the very best medical grade HEPA filter will not eliminate the hazard concerns of viral airborne transmission.

-Due to the shortcomings of HVAC systems, UV-C is often used on spacecraft and submarines along with high quality filtration.
+Due to the shortcomings of HVAC systems, GUV is often used on spacecraft and submarines along with high quality filtration.

 Existing HVAC systems can be upgraded to improve viral-security using UV-C but this cannot be achieved through upgrading filtration alone.

-Air filters are used in modern ventilation systems or in portable, so called, “air-purifiers” or “air purification systems”.
-Filters help to intercept small particles such as pollutants, pollen, dust and some microorganisms, but even high quality filters will not intercept all viruses, including COVID-19 sufficiently.
+Air filters are used in modern ventilation systems or in portable air purifiers.
+Filters help to intercept small particles such as pollutants, pollen, dust and some microorganisms, but even high-quality filters will not intercept all viruses sufficiently.

-However, if filters are supplemented with competently engineered UV-C filaments within the ductwork, these systems can be very effective intervention to mitigate infection risk from all airborne viral hazards.
+However, if filters are supplemented with competently engineered GUV filaments within the ductwork, these systems can be very effective interventions to mitigate infection risk from all airborne viral hazards.

 Here are some examples of filters and pore sizes of the filter holes: